SWilliamsBIA/SWilliamsBIA/README.md

 Recent projects include:
 • Cohort analysis to uncover churn trends
 • Funnel visualization for an e-commerce dataset
-• Dynamic Power BI dashboards to monitor customer satisfaction
+• Dynamic Power BI dashboards and stories to monitor customer satisfaction

 Some Facts about me:
 • I'am excited about participating in professional events.